tharaniesp/Project-Raseed/README.md

 # 🧾 Project Raseed - AI-Powered Receipt Management System

-An intelligent receipt management system that uses AI to extract data from receipt images and provides natural language querying capabilities.
+An intelligent receipt management system that uses AI to extract data from receipt images and provides natural language querying capabilities **with support for 10+ Indian languages** including Hindi (हिंदी), Tamil (தமிழ்), Kannada (ಕನ್ನಡ), and more!

+## 🌟 Key Features

+- 🤖 **AI-Powered Receipt Processing** using Google Gemini Vision
+- 🇮🇳 **Indian Language Support** - Ask questions in Hindi, Tamil, Kannada, Telugu, Malayalam, and more
+- 📱 **Google Wallet Integration** - Create digital passes from receipts and shopping lists
+- 🔍 **Natural Language Queries** - "मुझे कुकिंग के लिए क्या चाहिए?" or "What can I cook with chicken?"
+- 💳 **Digital Wallet Passes** - Add receipts and shopping lists to Google Wallet
+- 📊 **Spending Insights** - Analyze spending patterns in your preferred language

 ## 🎯 Project Overview